daisheng123/SeedRuler/README.md

 Go to the Apache Tomcat official website to download the latest version of Tomcat: https://tomcat.apache.org/download-10.cgi Extract the Tomcat archive: Unzip the downloaded Tomcat archive to the directory where you want to install it.
-Configure Tomcat: Depending on your requirements, you can modify Tomcat's configuration files, such as server.xml and web.xml.
+Configure Tomcat: Depending on your requirements, you can modify Tomcat's configuration files, such as `server.xml` and `web.xml`.
-Start Tomcat: In the command line, navigate to the "bin" directory of Tomcat and execute the startup command, such as startup.sh (Linux) or startup.bat (Windows).
+Start Tomcat: In the command line, navigate to the `bin` directory of Tomcat and execute the startup command, such as `startup.sh` (Linux) or `startup.bat` (Windows).

 ## Usage - 用法（用法。）